Orthopaedic Surgery Residency Program

 - The University of South Alabama Department of Orthopaedic Surgery will not be accepting applications from students who are enrolled in or have graduated from foreign medical schools beginning with the 2016 Match.

-Program Director: Richard Marks, M.D.
+Program Director: Jeff Brewer, M.D.

 Program Coordinator: Rhonda Smith